top of page

 Most likely it is a combination of these theories that helps us understand the power and effectiveness of EMDR.

-Does EMDR work for Complex PTSD?
+Does EMDR work for Complex Trauma?

 We place a significant emphasis on building trust between the therapist and client and ensure client choice and collaboration when doing trauma work together.